Showing posts with label 1980s. Show all posts

 making it to the end of Rich and Famous.

 But while being trash makes Rich and Famous an unfortunate final bow for Cukor, who died in 1983 at age 83, it’s for that very reason it’s worth checking out.
 Merry would be insufferable in real life, but Bergen’s portrayal of her livens up the film considerably.
 When I saw this movie in 1981, I’d only known Bergen as The Golden Turkey Awards’ nominee for the Lifetime Achievement Award – Worst Actress.
 The nomination was unfair, it turned out (Raquel Welch was the “winner,” which I also disagree with).
 I’ll concede that Bergen can be a bit wooden in dramatic roles, but fortunately the role of Merry allows Bergen to showcase her flair for comedy.
-Though her Southern accent is better suited for an SNL sketch than a serious movie, I can overlook that when Bergen’s delivering such lines as “We all have these little bits in our pants, that doesn’t mean we have to pick at them all the time,” and “If you get to thinking about boys too much, just get on the back of a horse.”
-You’ll never buy that these two women would still exchange Christmas cards, let alone maintain a close friendship for more than two decades, but Bergen’s over-the-top performance makes it worth watching.
+While her Southern accent is better suited for an SNL sketch than a serious movie, I can overlook that when Bergen’s delivering such lines as “We all have these little bits in our pants, that doesn’t mean we have to pick at them all the time,” and “If you get to thinking about boys too much, just get on the back of a horse.”
+You’ll never buy that these two women would still exchange Christmas cards two years after leaving college, let alone maintain a close friendship for more than two decades, but Bergen’s over-the-top performance makes Rich and Famous worth watching.

 A chart showing the future famous faces of the film RICH AND FAMOUS